appressoas/django_cradmin/docs/gettingstartedguide.rst

 Create Account View
 -------------------
-In our view for creating a new account we use the same modelform as for creating an account, thus inheriting from the `AccountCreateUpdateMixin`.
+In our view for creating a new account we use the same modelform as for editing an account, thus inheriting from the `AccountCreateUpdateMixin`.
 Furthermore we also inherit from `WithinRoleCreateView`.
 We set the `roleid_field` here to `create_account` which is the id to the CRadmin instance for create account.
 The first method is overriding the `save_object` method and here we create and save an AccountAdministrator at the same time as an Account is created.